East Texas: Demography

 Unlike Texas's total state racial demographics, only two counties in East Texas outside of Greater Houston's sphere had a majority minority.
-Jefferson County in the Golden Triangle and Titus County have a 40.6% Hispanic or Latino population.
-East Texas and Southeast Texas in particular, which had been areas of cotton plantation before the Civil War, have a significant African-American population, ranging to nearly 20% in some counties.
+In 2020, Jefferson County in the Golden Triangle had non-Hispanic white as 37.44% as their largest racial or ethnic group and Titus County had a 43.78% Hispanic or Latino population as their largest racial or ethnic group.
+East Texas and Southeast Texas in particular, which had been areas with cotton plantations before the Civil War, have a significant African-American population, ranging to nearly 20% in some counties.

+Transportation

+East Texas is home to East Texas Regional Airport and Tyler Pounds Regional Airport.